-Internal Walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are of timber stud construction with plasterboard finishes.
-Floors including Sub-floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction overlaid with chipboard.
+The floors are of suspended timber construction overlaid with tongue and groove boarding.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber panel and timber-glazed type.
+The internal doors consist of a timber panel and timber- glazed type.
+There is a PVC framed door with a double glazed insert.
 The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
-Chimney Breasts and Fireplaces There are no chimney breasts/fireplaces.
+The stairs are formed in timber with a timber balustrade and handrail.
+Chimney Breasts and Fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+A gas fire is fitted in the living room.
+All other original fireplace openings have been blocked and removed.
 Internal Decorations Visually inspected.
-The internal walls and ceilings have a painted finish.
+The internal walls and ceilings have a papered and painted finish.
 Cellars There are no cellars.